g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

                 Thread: junos-main
 ....
 ```
-EVPN routes type 3: Called Inclusive Multicast Ethernet Tag Route, this route is used to build a inclusive tree to forward not only multicast traffic, but broadcast and unknown unicast also, like a MVPN, indeed, this technique was copied of MVPNs!
-Hahahah, nothing is created, everything is tranformed.
+**EVPN Type 3 Routes** (Inclusive Multicast Ethernet Tag Route): This route builds an inclusive forwarding tree used for BUM traffic (Broadcast, Unknown Unicast, and Multicast).
+It’s heavily inspired by MVPNs!
+Hahaha, as Lavoisier said: nothing is created, everything is transformed.

-In the route below we can see almost all characteristics that we have in route type 2, but we have the router-id of the remote PE instead of MAC/IP.
-In the details of the route we can see the PMSI and the label that will be used to forward the BUM traffic, this is the most important information.
+In the output below, you see many of the same characteristics as a Type 2 route, but it features the router-ID of the remote PE instead of a MAC/IP.
+Crucially, the route details display the PMSI Tunnel attribute and the MPLS label that will be used to forward the BUM traffic across the core.
 ```
 root@R1> show route table EVPN-CE12.evpn.0 match-prefix 3:* detail
 ....